-- Ensure that you provide appropriate connectivity by preparing your environment. - 5.
-Ensure that you have a keyboard and display available in the event that a service action is required.
+- 4. Have you provided appropriate connectivity by preparing your environment? - 5.
+Do you have a keyboard and display available in the event that a service action is required?
 The SAN Volume Controller 2145-8G4 requires a USB keyboard.

-Preparing your SAN Volume Controller environment
+Preparing your SAN Volume Controller 2145-8G4 environment

-Before installing the SAN Volume Controller, you must prepare the physical environment.
+Before installing the SAN Volume Controller 2145-8G4, you must prepare the physical environment.